 - 24 inch wheels keep the bike sized just right for bigger kids

-- Aluminum frame for lightweight durability; designed to fit ages 3 to 5 or 39 to 45 inches tall
+- Lightweight, durable aluminum step thru frame; designed to fit ages 4 to 8 or 44 to 52 inches tall